Drift Notes #3: One Man’s Junkion…

 1990.
-After saving up two months’ worth of pocket money, a lifetime at 7 years old, I finally ride the escalator to the top floor of John Lewis and approach the display of Transformers Classics.
+With two months’ worth of pocket money saved, a lifetime at 7 years old, I finally ride the escalator to the top floor of John Lewis and approach the display of Transformers Classics.
 There I select the toy that I’ve watched for seemingly endless weeks – Autobot Jazz.

 Within two hours of getting home the joy is gone.
 Jazz’s projectile missiles are already missing when I snap the figure clean in half during transformation.